 The coordination of energy generation from PV systems and energy consumption by electric vehicles is a key to a green transition in the transport sector.

 - P. Graniero, D. Rößler, C. Ulbrich, and N. Kliewer.
 Potentials and Challenges for Integration of Electric Bus Fleets and PV-Systems.
 (Oral presentation), 31st European Conference on Operational Research (EURO 2021) in Athens, Greece / online, 11-14 July 2021.

-- P. Graniero, A. Louwen, R. Schlatmann and C. Ulbrich.
-Comparison of Different Data Sources for Machine Learning Algorithms in Photovoltaic Output Power Estimation.
-Poster presentation at the online 37th EU PVSEC, 7-11 September 2020.
+- P. Graniero, A. Louwen, R. Schlatmann, and C. Ulbrich.
+Comparison of different data sources for Machine Learning algorithms in photovoltaic output power estimation.
+(Poster presentation), 37th EU PVSEC, Online, 7-11 September 2020.